Software apps and online services

 I also borrowed the wisdom from traditional Chinese woodwork (in honor of my ancestors), to make the major frame screw-free.
-You may also figure out the puzzles by yourselves.
+You may also figure out the puzzles by yourself.

-Check out this playlist of tutorial in case you need some hints to solve it.Head Group AssemblyTorso Group AssemblyTunable Battery HolderToe and Tail Group AssemblyThigh Group Assembly
+Check out this playlist of tutorials in case you need some hints to solve it.Head Group AssemblyTorso Group AssemblyTunable Battery HolderToe and Tail Group AssemblyThigh Group Assembly

 [video to be uploaded]Nybble is Soft!

-This clip shows how Nybble's springs work during collision.
+This clip shows how Nybble's springs work during acollision.
 Again, don't try it at home!Circuit Diagram

-Below is a snapshot of Nybble kit.
+Below is a snapshot of the Nybble kit.
 Nothing special, right?
-Note some parts may subject to change as I finalize every bit, such as color, length, and number of screws.
+Note some parts may subject to change as I finalize every bit, such as color, length, and a number of screws.

-As you may find out, there's a FTDI to usb converter used for uploading and communicating with NyBoard, just as for an Arduino Pro Mini.
+As you may find out, there's an FTDI to USB converter used for uploading and communicating with NyBoard, just as for an Arduino Pro Mini.
 I think it would resolve your concern that whether OpenCat will be open source.
-You WILL have the Arduino code to be uploaded, otherwise you can't play with it.
+You WILL have the Arduino code to be uploaded, otherwise, you can't play with it.

-More batteries will allow you play longer with Nybble.
-I usually keep programming all night with one pair of batteries, but they would die out quickly if you just play with Nybble as a remote controlled toy.
+More batteries will allow you to play longer with Nybble.
+I usually keep programming all night with one pair of batteries, but they would die out quickly if you just play with Nybble as a remote-controlled toy.

-After assembling Nybble, some entry level computer skills is needed to upload the code and tune Nybble to walking order.
-You will need higher level skills (or at least the willing to learn) to enjoy the tech behind Nybble and teach it new tricks.
+After assembling Nybble, some entry-level computer skills is needed to upload the code and tune Nybble to walking order.
+You will need higher-level skills (or at least the willingness to learn) to enjoy the tech behind Nybble and teach it new tricks.
 I used a lot of high school math!